iotaledger/integration-services/api/USAGE.md

 }
 ```

 This challenge must now be signed using the private key of the keypair and sent to the `auth` endpoint via POST, which then returns a JWT if it is signed with the correct key.
-This JWT can then be added as Authorization header to the request.
+This JWT can then be transformed into a Bearer token and be added into the Authorization header of the request.

 https://ensuresec.solutions.iota.org/api/v1/authentication/auth/did:iota:Ced3EL4XN7mLy5ACPdrNsR8HZib2MXKUQuAMQYEMbcb4